chriskirknielsen/dotcom-2024/src/content/projects/devographics-surveys/index.md

 While React is not my area of expertise, I think this looks pretty cool!
 Sacha set up most of the ideas (and due to my limited Japanese knowledge, the kanji as well), and after I drew custom katakana, he made even cooler ones, which just goes to show how this kind of collaboration can be fruitful!

 {% gallery %}
 {% image './sor2024-cover.jpg' | toRoot, "A logo for the State of React, with an atom depicted with three rings in the center, framed by a hexagon.
-Above, the word “React” is written, and below, in Japanese katakana.
-In smaller text, “State of” appears at the top, and 2024” at the bottom.", "", { ratio: "600/600", group: true } %}
+Above, the word “React” is written, and below, in Japanese katakana.", "", { ratio: "600/600", group: true } %}
 {% image '/' + assets.images + '/designs/' + reactShirtData.img, "A rework of the logo for the survey rearranged to look like a science-fiction and/or anime interface, on a midnight blue t-shirt.", 'Get yours at <a href="'+reactShirtData.links.CottonBureau+'">CottonBureau</a>', { ratio: "600/600", group: true } %}
 {% endgallery %}